AntonShulga/DataCleaningPA/CodeBook.md

 Please find below description of the variabile:

 1. Subject
-	Identifier of person that provided measurements data 1..30
+	- Identifier of person that provided measurements data (range is 1..30)

 2. Activity
-	 Identifier of activity class for wicth the measurements are provided
+	 - Identifier of activity class for wicth the measurements are provided -- 01.
+WALKING
-		01. WALKING
-		02. WALKING_UPSTAIRS
+		-- 02. WALKING_UPSTAIRS
-		03. WALKING_DOWNSTAIRS
+		-- 03. WALKING_DOWNSTAIRS
-		04. SITTING
+		-- 04. SITTING
-		05. STANDING
+		-- 05. STANDING
-		06. LAYING
+		-- 06. LAYING

 3. tBodyAcc-mean()-X _MEAN
 	- Average across observations of mean body accelerometer value for X axis (units: normalized and bounded within [-1,1])